 The value of the liability was determined by discounting the future interest payments until December 15, 2019, at a discount factor of 20% which was expected to estimate the borrowing rate available to the Company for similar instruments of debt having no conversion rights.
 The value of the residual was determined to be \$334,121 and has been recorded in equity.
 The liability will be accreted to the total interest payable over the term of the debenture.
-Accretion expense of \$2,945 (2019 - \$257) has been recorded for these debentures for the year ended December 31, 2020.
+Interest expense of \$nil (2020 - \$2,945) has been accrued for these debentures for the year ended December 31, 2021.

-Immediately following the issuance of this debenture, the Company paid a premium to the holder consisting of 3,768 units at a deemed value of \$21 per unit.
-Each unit was comprised of four Multiple Voting Shares and four share purchase warrants, with each warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$7.50 at any time within two years from the date of issuance of the first debenture of this series of debentures (Note 15(iii)).
+Immediately following the issuance of this debenture, the Company paid a premium to the holder consisting of 11,304 units at a deemed value of \$7 per unit.
+Each unit was comprised of twelve Multiple Voting Shares and twelve share purchase warrants, with each warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$2.50 at any time within two years from the date of issuance of the first debenture of this series of debentures.
 The value of the equity residual has been allocated to the conversion feature, Multiple Voting Shares and warrants based on their relative estimated fair values.